Managing Teams Remotely

 Remote Management Best Practice

 The previous lockdown taught many businesses the importance of adapting to an entirely new way of working.
-Numbers of homeworkers jumped from 5% in 2019 to 50% in April and it doesn’t take a scientist from the SAGE team to predict that this figure is now significantly higher.
-The transition has been a huge learning curve for managers and their employees alike, and those that adopted the right tools and techniques early on were able to easily embrace homeworking as standard practice.
+Numbers of homeworkers jumped from 5% in 2019 to 50% in April 2020, and it doesn’t take a scientist from the SAGE team to predict that this figure is now significantly higher.
+This transition has been a huge learning curve for managers and their employees alike, and those that adopted the right tools and techniques early on were able to easily embrace homeworking as standard practice.

 Talking to many of our customers, we have seen a pattern of management behaviour develop that has helped to maintain a happy, productive team, increasing employee engagement and employee retention.
 We have collated the following points in the hope that sharing what has been successful for them, could benefit your teams dealing with the challenges of remote working.